Call ADT

 Update: ADT Plus, the new security system from ADT, has switched back to a screenless touch keypad with a separate hub or base station.
 It’s similar to the Frontpoint Hub our team tested, but ADT’s hub also comes with a built-in keypad.
 ADT Plus retained many of the core features of the touchscreen panel like cellular and battery backup.
 Both the wireless keypad and the hub also have a siren.

 Best and Worst Features of the Control Panel: The ADT control panel functions as you’d expect it to.
 It controls the whole ADT system via arming modes.
-I just didn’t like that you can’t “silent arm” the system from the control panel.
-So everytime I set the alarm, it counts down loudly.
+We just didn’t like that you can’t “silent arm” the system from the control panel.
+So everytime we set the alarm, it counts down loudly.
 It’s helpful in letting you know how much time you have left to exit your home, but it’s annoying if you have little ones that need their sleep (or else).
 Fortunately, you can ‘silent arm’ the system via the app.

 Arming my ADT System